 And when you’re not using your homemade metal foundry, it even doubles as a home decor planter!

-If you want to learn how ot make a soup can forge, here’s a cool video, the video that inspired this awesome metal foundry.
+If you want to learn how to make a soup can forge, here’s a cool video, which inspired this awesome metal foundry.

 Very cool homemade DIY tech.
 However, ALWAYS Be Safe!

 WARNING: Besides being extremely HOT and posing a severe burn risk if not handled properly, molten aluminum also emits toxic fumes.
 Wear a respirator that is designed for these kind of fumes.
 The CDC has good info on aluminum here: http://www.atsdr.cdc.gov/phs/phs.asp?id=1076&tid=34 Use proper safety protocol when handling molten metals.
 If you don’t know what you’re doing, don’t do it.

 Like this article?
 Subscribe to our newsletter to get more great content and updates sent to your inbox!